dkoslicki/PressPurt/Python_version/README.md

 you to re-run `PreprocessMatrix.py`.

 ### Single edge uncertainty
-This set of analyses are for the situation in which you wish to (press) perturb a single node in the network and quantify how uncertainty in the edge interaction strengths affects the predictions contained in the net effects matrix.
+This set of analyses are for the situation where you wish to assess how the presence of uncertainty in the strength of the direct effect (edge weight) between a single focal pair of species (nodes) alters the signs of the predicted press perturbation net effects between all pairs of species in the network.

 #### Qualitative analysis
-The script `ComputeEntryWisePerturbationExpectation.py` will compute the expected number of sign switches/mispredictions in the net effects matrix when perturbing each node individually by a unit amount.
+The script `ComputeEntryWisePerturbationExpectation.py` will compute the expected number of sign switches/mispredictions in the net effects matrix when perturbing each entry of the Jacobian matrix individually.
 The script can be run with:
 ```python
 python ../scripts/ComputeEntryWisePerturbationExpectation.py --distribution_type 'truncnorm' -a 0 -b -2 Results  # run the script on the preprocessed matrix contained in the Results folder assuming the edge uncertainties are distributed according to a truncated normal distribution using a mean of 0 and a variance equal to (the length of the interval divided by the absolute value of the input parameter)^2
 ```
 The results will also be placed in the `Results` subfolder.
-The file ``Results/expected_num_switch.csv`` is a matrix whose (i,j) entry shows the expected fraction of sign switches/mispredictions in the net effects matrix when the edge between nodes i and j experiences uncertainty (according to the distribution specified).
+The file ``Results/expected_num_switch.csv`` is a matrix whose (i,j) entry shows the expected fraction of sign switches/mispredictions in the net effects matrix when the edge between nodes i and j experiences uncertainty according to the distribution specified.

 Use `ComputeEntryWisePerturbationExpectation.py -h` to view the different kinds of distributions available and a more detailed description of the flags `-a` and `-b`.